 The counter technology consists of a "pyro" box strategically placed along trails to tally the precise number of runners, bikers and walkers using infrared technology.
-Paired with a "zelt loop" installed on the trail or in a bike lane, these counts can be separated to capture the exact number of cyclists and pedestrians as separate counts, 24 hours a day.
+Paired with a "zelt loop" installed on the trail or in a bike lane, these counts can be separated to capture the exact number of cyclists and pedestrians, 24 hours a day.
 These counts allow for the tracking and comparison of the number and types of users on the greenway and bicycle system at various time increments such as hourly, daily, seasonally, or annually.

 For questions about the Town's Bicycle and Pedestrian Counting program contact the Transportation and Facilities staff below.

 Town of Cary